 These soft raisin cookies are the perfect balance of flavor and texture, with juicy raisins and a touch of warm spices.
-A lovely treat with a cold glass of milk.
+They are such a lovely treat with a cold glass of milk.

 Unlike most raisin cookies that can be on the crispy side or paired with oatmeal, these are melt-in-your-mouth soft, with a delicate spice flavor that enhances the plump, moist raisins.
+The spices are very mild and stay in the background, similar to my Pryaniki recipe.
 It’s a classic treat that has been a part of our family’s baking tradition for years, and once you try them, you’ll understand why.

 Ingredients